kubernetes/website/docs/concepts/workloads/controllers/deployment.md

 `.spec.selector` is an optional field that specifies a [label selector](/docs/concepts/overview/working-with-objects/labels/) for the Pods targeted by this deployment.

-If specified, `.spec.selector` must match `.spec.template.metadata.labels`, or it will be rejected by the API.
-If `.spec.selector` is unspecified, `.spec.selector.matchLabels` defaults to `.spec.template.metadata.labels`.
+`.spec.selector` must match `.spec.template.metadata.labels`, or it will be rejected by the API.

+In API version `apps/v1beta2`, `.spec.selector` and `.metadata.labels` no longer default to `.spec.template.metadata.labels` if not set.
+So they must be set explicitly.
+Also note that `.spec.selector` is immutable after creation of the Deployment in `apps/v1beta2`.

 A Deployment may terminate Pods whose labels match the selector if their template is different from `.spec.template` or if the total number of such Pods exceeds `.spec.replicas`.
 It brings up new